REU Programs for Community College Students

 The Illinois MRSEC is excited to offer an NSF-sponsored Research Experiences for Undergraduates (REU) program.
 Our ten week summer research program offers undergraduate students the opportunity to work closely with MRSEC faculty mentors on solving a challenging, meaningful scientific question through taking part in the interdisciplinary Illinois MRSEC research.
 The program also provides training to help students in their professional development as scientists and engineers, with particular emphasis on those skills related to communicating their scientific discoveries to help broaden its reach and make science more accessible.

 Students studying physics, materials science, chemistry, mechanical engineering, electrical engineering, chemical engineering, or related disciplines are welcome to apply.
-We especially encourage those with limited access to research, community college students, people with disabilities, veterans, and those from groups underrepresented in STEM to apply.

 Levels: Freshmen, Sophomore, Junior, and non graduating seniors